- Home >

 Which Royal Palaces are Open to the Public?

 Many Royal Palaces are working palaces that are used by the Royal Family during the year.
 Others are now no longer in active use.
-Kensington Palace, Windsor Castle are open all year round but can experience closures at short notice since they are working residences.
+Kensington Palace, and Windsor Castle are open all year round but can experience closures at short notice since they are working residences.
 The Tower of London and Hampton Court Palace are open all year round and are no longer in use by the Royal Family.

 Is Buckingham Palace Open to the Public?